bensadeh/tailspin/README.md

 ## Watching folders

 `tailspin` can listen for newline entries in a given folder.
 Watching folders is useful for monitoring log files that are rotated.

 <p align="center">
   <img src="assets/examples/folder.png" width="600"/>
 </p>

-When watching folders, `tailspin` will always start at the end of each file.
+When watching folders, `tailspin` will start in follow mode (abort with <kbd>Ctrl + C</kbd>) and will only print newline entries which arrive after the initial start.

 ## Customizing Highlight Groups